Thank you letter to Pieta House.

 Public talks and workshops on positive mental health, capacity building and social cohesion, including Engage Training have also commenced.
 Additionally, revelent topics and speakers have been identified and dates and venues secured for implementation.

 Evaluation reporting on these is ongoing with a final evaluation document to be made available to N.O.S.P. by the end of November/December.

 Plans for the annual Finglas Wellness Week and associated activities are completed for rolling out in October together with a strong social media campaign strategy to promote positive mental health and wellness.

-The FSN executive committee have successfully recruited additional counselling personnel to provide a full weekly counselling support service for Finglas and neighbouring areas.
+The FSN executive committee has successfully recruited additional counselling personnel to provide a full weekly counselling support service for Finglas and neighbouring areas.
 While general counselling support concentrating on anxiety, worry, stress, depression, bereavement, loneliness etc. is now readily available to all, the service also focuses on suicide prevention, intervention and postvention support.

 As part of a robust promotional campaign for counselling service provision, the FSN will be launching the official website which explains and promote counselling services.
 This online platform also provides information sharing and knowledge exchange to assist those who seek help to find immediate support in the locality and make direct contact.

-The committee are also actively involved in continuous dialogue with a number of voluntary organisations, agencies and groups in joint efforts to develop a united community response and interagency approach to address suicide in Finglas and neighbouring areas in north county Dublin, and to assist those impacted by suicide.
+The committee is also actively involved in continuous dialogue with a number of voluntary organisations, agencies and groups in joint efforts to develop a united community response and interagency approach to address suicide in Finglas and neighbouring areas in north county Dublin, and to assist those impacted by suicide.

-A great deal of work and effort has been directed towards preparation and implementation of necessary protocols for self referrals and referrals by professionals to the FSN counselling service.
+A great deal of work and effort has been directed towards preparation and implementation of necessary protocols for self-referrals and referrals by professionals to the FSN counselling service.